Vancouver in June Video

 Wondering what the Lower Mainland looks like in June?
 Want to take a look at festivals happening in June in Metro Vancouver?
 Then check out the video and see how many festivals and events you recognize!

-(Note: Since making this video a couple of the events have changed.
-First, the City of Bhangra Festival is now called the 5X Festival.
-Also, Aboriginal Day has been officially renamed National Indigenous Peoples Day and celebrations no longer take place at Canada Place.
+- Aboriginal Day has been officially renamed National Indigenous Peoples Day and celebrations no longer take place at Canada Place.
 They do still happen though at other venues though including at Trout Lake and in Steveston Village.

 As you’ll see from the above video, highlights of the month include community festivals like Burnaby’s Hats Off Day, West Vancouver’s Community Day and North Vancouver’s Lynn Valley Days.
 Major events also include Greek, Italian, Bhangra and Scandinavian ethnic festivals, as well as Car Free Days and both running and dragon boat races.

 For more information on the places, festivals and events featured in the video, see below.

 Festivals and events taking place in Vancouver in June and showcased in the above video include the following:

 - Summer Farmers Markets – numerous farmers markets happen in June including the Kitsilano and Trout Lake ones featured in the video.
 These are two of Vancouver’s largest and most popular markets.
 For a list of other similar summer markets, click Lower Mainland Farmers Markets.